MicrosoftDocs/azure-stack-docs/azure-stack/user/vm-update-management.md

    [![](media/vm-update-management/3-sm.PNG "VM extension blade")](media/vm-update-management/3-lg.PNG#lightbox)

-3. Provide the previously created WorkspaceID and Primary Key to link the agent with the LogAnalytics workspace and click **OK** to deploy the extension.
+3. Provide the previously created WorkspaceID and Primary Key to link the agent with the LogAnalytics workspace.
+Then click **OK** to deploy the extension.

    [![](media/vm-update-management/4-sm.PNG "Providing the WorkspaceID and Key")](media/vm-update-management/4-lg.PNG#lightbox)

-4. As described in the [automation update management documentation](https://docs.microsoft.com/azure/automation/automation-update-management), you need to enable the Update Management solution for each VM that you want to manage.
+4. As described in the [Update Management documentation](https://docs.microsoft.com/azure/automation/automation-update-management), you need to enable the Update Management solution for each VM that you want to manage.
 To enable the solution for all VMs reporting to the workspace, select **Update management**, click **Manage machines**, and then select the **Enable on all available and future machines** option.

    [![](media/vm-update-management/5-sm.PNG "Enable Update Management solution on all machines")](media/vm-update-management/5-lg.PNG#lightbox)